A month-by-month guide to the titles we loved this year, from novels to non-fiction to books for kids.

 A is for Avocado: An Alphabet Book of Plant Power by Carolyn Suzuki (2 Jan)

 We all know the perils of trying to convince little ones to try a new fruit or vegetable.
 But despair no more.
-This alphabet book will not only teach tots their ABC, but they’ll also learn about the power of those ‘yucky’ foods you keep trying to give them.
+This alphabet book not only teaches tots their ABC, but also helps them learn about the power of those ‘yucky’ foods you keep trying to give them.

 Unlocking the Universe by Stephen and Lucy Hawking (9 Jan)